 1929.
 The Electoral Register shows the occupant of Wootton House in Dry Street to be Florence Mary Noble.
 Also listed under “Children’s Sanatorium” are, Clara Osborne, Myra Reed, Priscilla Saddington, Dorothy Williams and Fanny Wright.
 (All nursing staff, I presume).
 Maybe there was a bungalow within the grounds of Wootton House because I found Gladys and Albert Edward Freeman, living in “The Chase” Wootton Farm, Dry Street.

 1918.
 There’s no mention of Wootton House on this Electoral Register but I found an entry for Wootton Farm, Dry Street with occupants, Millicent and Frederick Smith.
-(Not to be confused with Wootton’s Farm which was situated more or less where the Gloucester Park swimming pool used to be).
+(Not to be confused with the Wootton’s Farm which was in Lee Chapel, where Panadown is now situated – Uppermayne ran through part of the farm.).

 1911.
 This Census names Wootton Farm, Dry Street, with occupants Samuel Walter Bennett, 54 year old farmer and his wife Annie Elizabeth age 51.
 There was one visitor and two servants in the house.
 Also three boarders: Septimus Theodore Watkinson aged 52 (described as an Advertising Agent), his wife Helen Emily age 50 and their daughter Nellie Gwendoline aged 12.
 At this time the grounds were being utilised as a fruit farm consisting of soft fruit such as gooseberries and blackcurrants along with apples and pears.
 Apparently Mr Bennett erected greenhouses, a barn and a horse stables.